 But there is a big financial value in assessing overall contributions, as opposed to only focusing on specific financial results.
 An employee may be highly productive and provide great value for a company – be it in the form of peer motivation/inspiration or taking on additional responsibilities at no additional cost to the organization – but not necessarily hit his/her intended financial targets for the period under review.
 This ‘bar-raising’ behavior should be remarked and rewarded, as it may be contributing to maintaining a lower turnover ratio and/or overall human capital expenditures.

-When you integrate competency models into your performance review process, it becomes easier to evaluate the metrics that really make a difference.
+You can optimize your performance management system by integrating competency models into your performance review process.
+It then becomes easier to evaluate the metrics that really make a difference.
 Plus, it motivates employees by providing them with both feedback that takes notice of their input at many levels and opportunities to develop and advance; two distinct drivers of superior performance.

 All things being equal: Past Performance as a deterrer of Future Output